 Barrier to initial approach: low

-A bit more difficult with the girls who are there in the same function as you are, such as members of the gym, users of the library, etc. But still, if your social calibration is on point, you will be able to ping them with a plausible excuse one day, and move things forward over time if they seem receptive.
+A bit more difficult with the girls who are there in the same function as you are, such as members of the gym, users of the library, etc. But still, if your Social Calibration is on point, you will be able to ping them with a plausible excuse one day, and move things forward over time if they seem receptive.
 Stay tuned for more details.

 Difficulty in establishing a mutual conversation: low

-Girls who are part of the staff will naturally interact with you, especially since you will break the ice with something related to that specific environments, hence it will be just a “normal” work conversation for them (but now you have broken the ice and moved beyond standard “good morning” / “goodbye” interactions, excellent).
+Girls who are part of the staff will naturally interact with you, especially since you will break the ice with something related to that specific environments, hence it will be just a “normal” work conversation for them (but now you have broken the ice and moved beyond standard “good morning”/“goodbye” interactions – excellent).

 Girls who are there in the same function as you will “need” to react at least politely if you break the ice with a plausible excuse, since otherwise it will look extremely rude of them.
-It will be up to you to make sure that their initial reaction goes beyond the minimum which is required by social etiquette, since the end objective is not breaking the ice on itself, but is rather breaking the ice to then move things forward little by little.
+It will be up to you to make sure that their initial reaction goes beyond the minimum which is required by social etiquette, since the end objective is not breaking the ice on itself, but rather is breaking the ice to then move things forward little by little.

 Difficulty in escalating: high

-This is where things get interesting, since you will be completely beyond of what is conventionally done by most guys, especially when approaching the staff.
-Social conditioning will tell you not to approach a girl while she’s working, and as a matter of fact you will not be approaching her.
+This is where things get interesting, since you will be completely beyond what is conventionally done by most guys, especially when approaching the staff.
+Social conditioning will tell you not to approach a girl while she’s working, and as a matter of fact you won’t be approaching her.
 Rather, over time you will create a climax of emotions at the end of which it will be only natural for you to ask her out, and it literarily “just happened!”